 So now on to the knives!
 Below I have listed 5 of the best folding knives that I have handled in recent memory.
 I think they are top notch and give them my highest recommendation.
 That’s not to say there aren’t others, but if you end up picking one on this list, you can’t go wrong!

 The Kershaw Blur is an amazing knife, particularly when you consider the price.
-It can be had for around 50 bucks (depending on color), and for that money you get a knife with a 3 3/8″ coated blade made with Sandvik 14C28N steel, 6061-T6 anodized aluminum scales, Trac-tec grip inserts which provide excellent traction and grip for your hand, and the option of a plain edge or partially serrated blade.
+It can be had for a reasonable price (depending on color), and for that money you get a knife with a 3 3/8″ coated blade made with Sandvik 14C28N steel, 6061-T6 anodized aluminum scales, Trac-tec grip inserts which provide excellent traction and grip for your hand, and the option of a plain edge or partially serrated blade.
 If you pay a few bucks more, the Blur can be had in S30V steel, which is a high end steel that was one of the first designed for cutlery.
 I have done an article in the past if you would like to read more about S30V steel.

 The Blur is an assisted opening knife, meaning that it uses a spring such that when you decide to deploy the blade, the knife does most of the work for you, resulting in quick and precise opening of the blade.
 This has obvious benefit in a self defense situation, in addition to being just downright fun to play with.
 Kershaw’s assisted opening was originally designed to circumvent the old switch blade laws in many parts of the USA, and did so quite successfully.
 The knife has a liner lock, which is one of my all time favorites due to the minimal grip change required to disengage the lock.
 The knife only weighs 3.9 ounces and the clip can be reversed for tip up as well as tip down carry.
 The clip sits high so you can bury the knife in your pocket pretty easily without it being too noticeable.
 Also, the knife is made in the USA, which is always a plus.